MichaelKasper1/Natural_Language_Processing/README.md

 The accuracy of the model 1 is slightly better than model 2, but I changed so many variables between the models that it doesn't really make sense to compare them.
 Honestly one of the main goals of this project is to make sure I have a good understanding of the different methods, advantages, and disadvantages.
 I chose to use the data I did because it was already split nicely for modeling.
 Like I said, the main goal is not to show that I can clean messy data, but to practice and understand the types of NLP models and text embedding strategies.

+NOTE: Still exploring different BERT models.
+I have tried some simple ones and the models take forever to run on my computer!
+Going to switch to google colab to use their GPUs but I ran out of alloted time.
+Will upload BERT exploration notebook soon!